Updated on Dec 29, 2025 11:48 IST

 Core Industries in BSc Agriculture

 There are both government and private-sector job prospects for BSc Agricultural graduates.
-Graduates of BSc Agriculture will work for State Agriculture Departments as Research Officers, Quality Assurance Officers, Agriculture Officers, Agriculture Loan Officers (in banks), Development Managers, Logistics Managers, and Farm Managers due to the breadth of the programme.
-Professionals who have completed a BSc in Agriculture can have a positive scope in this sector and explore the best opportunities to work on advanced agricultural technologies.
+Graduates can ideally work as State Agriculture Departments as Research Officers, Quality Assurance Officers, Agriculture Officers, Agriculture Loan Officers (in banks), Development Managers, Logistics Managers and Farm Managers due to the breadth of the programme.

 BSc Agriculture Core Industries